ossf/scorecard/docs/checks.md

 **Remediation steps**
-- Update your dependencies to a non-vulnerable version.
+- Fix the vulnerabilities in your own code base.
 The details of each vulnerability can be found on <https://osv.dev>.
+- If the vulnerability is in a dependency, update the dependency to a non-vulnerable version.
+If no update is available, consider whether to remove the dependency.
 - If you believe the vulnerability does not affect your project, the  vulnerability can be ignored.
 To ignore, create an `osv-scanner.toml` file next to the dependency manifest (e.g. package-lock.json) and specify the ID to ignore and reason.
 Details on the structure of `osv-scanner.toml` can be found on  [OSV-Scanner repository](https://github.com/google/osv-scanner#ignore-vulnerabilities-by-id).

 ## Webhooks